1930 Senigallia earthquake: Damage

 Many towns reported severe damage.
 In San Costanzo, 25 houses collapsed, and twice as much were damaged beyond repair.
-450 buildings needed restoration work, but luckily no one perished, and only one inhabitant was wounded.
+450 buildings needed restoration work, but no one was killed, and only one inhabitant was wounded.

 In Mondolfo, the damage was worse.
-The 15 second shock destroyed 60 houses, and 39 were severely damaged.
+The 15-second shock destroyed 60 houses, and 39 were severely damaged.
 Another 540 displayed cracks in the walls, while 20 people were injured.

 In Fano, the shock was much shorter (due to the different composition of the ground), about five seconds, but 86 houses suffered critical, 1197 severe and 2880 light damage, while six people required medical assistance.

 Marotta, Mombaroccio, Cartoceto, Saltara, Candelara, Sant'Ippolito, Sorbolongo, Urbino, Fossombrone and Sant'Andrea di Suasa all reported some damage.
 More severely affected were Monteporzio, Fratte Rosa, Serrungarina and Urbania.

 The old town of Senigallia, rich in monuments and businesses, was practically destroyed: the city lost its importance as a harbor and trade hub of the Adriatic Sea, along with its cultural heritage.
 The stone building decorations were mostly replaced by concrete or plaster fillings, compromising the look of the city center.
 The Misa River, used as a harbor channel, had to have new concrete embankments and lost its scenic attractiveness.
 Rebuilding worsened the damage; most repairable buildings were demolished to make way for new construction.
 The outcome was a decline in city population, importance and tourist appeal.
 The population shrank 70% over the next five decades.